Logo Futurismo

 Did you know

-Some say that king D Carlos and queen D Amélia visited the town when they traveled to the Azores back in 1901.
+Some say that King D. Carlos and Queen D. Amélia visited the town when they traveled to the Azores back in 1901.

-It is also here where the oldest stone pool is located.
+It is also here that the oldest stone pool is located.
 The pool once belonged to the Moreira family, in their house built in 1803.
 It was then integrated into the Banhos da Coroa (The crown’s baths) in 1811.
 Those are the hot springs that you can see nowadays.

-Caldeiras is located on the Northern part of São Miguel island.
-It is in the countryside of Matriz – one of the 14 municipalities of the Ribeira Grande county.
+Caldeiras is located on the Northern part of São Miguel Island.
+It is in the countryside of Matriz, one of the 14 municipalities of the Ribeira Grande county.

 Fauna & Flora